prakharmehrotra1988/challenge_scenarios/challenge1/README.md

   * Route Table

 Once the resource creation finishes you can get the DNS of a load balancer and paste it into the browser and you can see load balancer will send the request to two instances.
 You can use R53 if you have your domain to test it.

+Note: In real time we should always have terraform modules pushed in common repositories.
+This will help to re-use the same code if we have multiple environments having simialar services.